ajayguru2/Deep-Learning-Nanodegree/README.md

 ### Projects

 Projects are an integral part of a nanodegree.
 That's what makes learning so interactive and fun.
-I have included the following projects in this repo
+I have included the following projects in this repo.

 | Project Name | Availability |
 | ------ | ------ |
 | Handmade Neural Net | Available |